MinusMC/.github/profile/README.md

 ## Hi there 👋

-### LiquidBounceMinus Reborn is a different version of LiquidBounceMinus
+### MinusBounce is a client that it is lightweight and better

 - Contact us via discord:
  + tlz